Trauma & Post Traumatic Stress Disorder (PTSD)

 Guided imagery A mind exercise that helps redirect thoughts, relax the body, and calm the mood.

-Routinized caregiver support Support to maintain or re-establish healthy routines, such as with mealtimes, bedtime, homework, and social activities.
-May include added attention from caregivers, such as playtime and daily check-ins.
+Caregiver Support Advise caregivers about how they can maintain or re-establish healthy routines, such as with mealtimes, bedtime, homework, and social activities at home.
+It may include added attention from caregivers, such as playtime and daily check-ins.

 Mindfulness techniques Exercises that help children ground themselves, reconnect, or become more fully present in the current moment.
 They include breathing exercises and practices that focus on the senses – sight, sound, taste.